akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 Create the Attribute
 --------------------

-For this tutorial, we will create a **custom boolean attribute** type for reference entity.
+For this tutorial, we will create a **custom simple metric attribute** type for reference entity.
-In addition to its common properties (code, label, value per locale...), we will add a custom property, which will be its "default value" for records.
+In addition to its common properties (code, label, value per locale...), we will add a custom property, which will be its "unit".

 .. note::